Planning a Route 66 Holiday

 - Take a selfie under the iconic ‘Route 66 – End of the Trail’ sign at Santa Monica Pier

 The three most popular ways to travel Route 66 are by car, motorhome or motorcycle.

 We have available a large range of cars to suit couples and families of all sizes, with everything from compact cars to large SUVs.
-You can choose to just hire a car or alternatively take advantage of one of our Route 66 self drive itinerary that includes car hire, one way fees and accommodation pre-booked for you.
+You can choose to just hire a car or alternatively take advantage of our Route 66 self drive itinerary that includes car hire, one way fees and accommodation pre-booked for you.

 Hiring a motorhome is a great choice for couples and families looking for an economical and convenient way to travel.
 All of our motorhomes are equipped with kitchens, so you can make your own meals, and as your accommodation comes with you it removes the need to pack and unpack each day.